June 12, 2018

 The goal of these first tests is to validate (or not) the direction in which you are headed.
 It is therefore important to keep in mind the possibility that this direction will be struck down.

-The key for analyzing the results of these tests is empathy.
+The key to analyzing the results of these tests is empathy.
 It is important to understand the challenges of your test users, and to see beyond their reactions in relation to the prototype form.

 3. Building high-fidelity wireframes